hirosystems/clarity-starter/README.md

 Like so: [https://github.dev/hirosystems/clarity-project](https://github.dev/hirosystems/clarity-project).

-If you don't already have the [Clarity extension](https://marketplace.visualstudio.com/items?itemName=HiroSystems.clarity-lsp) installed, VS Code will suggest you to install it…
+If you don't already have the [Clarity extension](https://marketplace.visualstudio.com/items?itemName=HiroSystems.clarity-lsp) installed, VS Code will suggest you to install it.

 ---